timbodini/write-to-congress/letters/01_taking-down-monuments.md

 Pretty or not, this is our great American story, and I believe it's worth preserving -- only under the most severe of circumstances, and with the open and public engagement that is typical with decisions about public displays of art, should a relic of our history be banished to the corner of a second-rate museum.

-It reminds me of seeing the conquistador statues in San Francisco.
-The cognitive dissonance!
-The most liberal city in America has a monument glorifying the brutal Spaniards that conquered the California coast.
-It made me appreciate how beautiful it is that we as a society can embrace and acknowledge our history -- even appreciate it, enjoy it -- no matter how dark it is.
-The conquistador statues speak to the fact that we are an accepting people and a free society -- one that has grown beyond the bigotry of the past.

 Those statues are testament to our tradition of tolerance and valued relics of our history, and I believe for that reason they should remain.

 Respectfully,